DrLex0/print3D-FlexiRex/README.md

 ### A company is selling an injection-molded clone of the Flexi Rex, what about that?

 Well, as explained above, anyone *can* sell direct or derived copies of this model, but they *must* comply with the CC BY-SA license.
 This means they would need make their modified 3D model publicly available, and arguably also the design of their injection molds, under the same CC BY-SA or compatible license.
-They also need to provide attribution.<br>
+They also need to provide attribution.
 At the time of this writing, it seems they have done neither.
 This is at another level than an Etsy shop selling 3D prints without attribution, and obviously it sucks.
 We can be pretty sure that a company having spent a considerable investment on making injection molds, which is mighty expensive and time-consuming, will not easily want to abide by the conditions of a CC-BY license, out of some kind of fear that it might reduce their profits—even though it probably won't.

 I'm calling out to the whole 3D printing community here: there are a few things we can do.